 Karyn Pugliese, Aka Pabàmàdiz

-Karyn is an award-winning journalist, Neiman Fellow, and currently the editor-in-chief of Canadaland.
-She is also a visiting professor at Toronto Metropolitan University and occasionally a guest panelist on CBC’s Rosie Barton show.
+Karyn is an award-winning journalist, a Neiman Fellow, a visiting professor at Toronto Metropolitan University and occasionally a guest panelist on CBC’s Rosie Barton show.
 Formerly Karyn worked as the Managing Editor of CBC’s Investigative Unit, overseeing the team at The Fifth Estate and Marketplace.
 Karyn is best known for her work as a Parliament Hill reporter and as the Executive Director of News and Current Affairs at APTN where she ran the news department for seven years.
 She is a citizen of the Pikwàkanagàn First Nation in Ontario and is of mixed Algonquin and Italian descent.
 When she is not engaged in acts of journalism, you’ll find her paddling a canoe, shooting photos and eating frybread.

 Dr. Melanie Doucet (she/her)